"The Expert Authority You Can Trust"

 Folks!
 They feed this stuff to cows and your pets!
 Any veterinarian will tell you that dogs have a higher cancer rate than humans.
 I wonder why?
 Check your labels on your pet foods and if it contains corn put it back on the shelf!

-Two new studies found mercury in almost half of the samples tested of high-fructose corn syrup.
+Two new studies that were picked up by Reuters and Fox news found mercury in almost half of the samples tested of high-fructose corn syrup.
 In addition, almost a third of the products which listed HFCS as the first ingredient contained mercury.

 “Mercury is toxic in all forms,” said Dr. David Wallinga of the Institute for Agriculture and Trade Policy and co-author of both studies.
 “Given how much high-fructose corn syrup is consumed by children, it could be a significant additional source of mercury never before considered.”

 The first study found mercury in nine of 20 samples of commercial HFCS.
 The second study found mercury in almost one-third of 55 brand-name foods.

 And yeast can be an immune system reaction to mercury.
 Swell huh?
 Not to mention that bad bacteria likes to eat the stuff and as this study on fructose that was published in Mycopathologia.
 1996from corn points out, it also feeds candida yeast.

 There is a lot of information about soy not being the health food it is claimed to be.
 There are also tons of studies suggesting it is good for you.
 All you have to do is do a Google search to find the research from both sides of the ongoing argument.
 I believe the truth is somewhere in between and soy in moderation is best way to go.

 From what I've read and I've read a lot from both sides.
 The fermented soy products are the best soy foods to eat.
 They reduce the questionable trypsin inhibitors and phytates that can cause negative health effects.
 They include tempeh, miso and tamari.
 If you are a soy eater I would keep it to one serving or less a day.